 This video debunks the myth of a .22 caliber round bouncing inside a human skull, using ballistic gel and realistic head analogs.
 Testing with CCI Stinger .22 LR from pistols and rifles shows penetration of the frontal bone but no exit wound.
 Larger calibers like 9mm, 5.56, and 12-gauge slugs demonstrate significantly greater tissue displacement and structural damage, highlighting the .22's limitations for self-defense due to inconsistent penetration and reliability issues.

-This entry details a rare 'toolroom in the white' prototype of the Walther Olympia pistol chambered in .32 ACP, developed for intermediate caliber competitive shooting.
-Expert Ian McCollum highlights its heavier steel slide compared to the .22 LR version, modified PP magazine, and unique tool marks.
-The pistol's development was likely halted by WWII, leaving it a unique piece of Walther's history.
+This entry details a rare toolroom prototype of the Walther Olympia pistol chambered in .32 ACP.
+It was developed for intermediate caliber competitive shooting in Europe, a market Walther aimed to enter.
+The prototype features a simple blowback action, an unfinished steel 'in the white' finish, and a modified Walther PP magazine.
+Its development was likely halted by WWII, leaving it a unique piece of Walther's history.

 Gun Laws by State